The Solar Panel Installation Miami FL Locals Rely On!

 - Santee Cooper: The company offers $1.60 per watt rebate when you install solar panels.
 You can apply this to your energy bill directly.

-The Solar Panels Miami Florida Experts Locals Rely On!
+The Solar Companies in Miami Florida Experts Locals Rely On!

 Yes, Florida has a Solar Tax Credit of 25%.
 You can benefit from this tax credit if you meet the criteria.